UBC-STAT/stat545.stat.ubc.ca/content/collaborative-project/milestone2/README.md

 > ``````
 > Read more about this [here](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#syntax-highlighting).

 Student B then comments on the issue with the explanation, and requests changes or merges the pull request.
-If changes are requested, Student B can merge the pull request after Student A implements those changes.
+If changes are requested, Student **A or B** can merge the pull request after Student A implements those changes.

 After merging the pull request, Student B works on the next exercise, creating the pull request and the cycle repeats.
 You _do not_ have to create a new branch per exercise.